rafamel/oas-test/README.md

     * `callback` can return a promise to signal the test has finished ([example](https://jestjs.io/docs/en/asynchronous#promises)).
   * `logger`: *object,* must have `log` property of type *function*.
 Used to log additional details for failed tests.
   * `logall`: *boolean,* whether or not to log all failed tests details or just the first failed test details.
+  * `errorHandler`: *function,* it will catch non-test related errors of async behavior for synchronous return functions, mostly having to do with incorrect `oas-test` usage.
+If absert, these errors will be thrown.

 Default `settings` -for usage with [*Jest*](https://jestjs.io/docs/en/getting-started):